Los Angeles County

 The honest answer

 If something at your L.A. job crossed a legal line — a firing that followed a complaint, checks that never matched your hours, treatment tied to who you are — you may.
 Los Angeles workers are covered by California's protections plus the city's own wage rules, which often run higher than the state floor.
-Tell us what happened in your own words, any hour, and leave with a video call booked with a California employment attorney.
+Tell Ellie what happened in your own words, any hour, and leave with the timeline and relevant workplace issues clearer.

 What does work look like in Los Angeles?